-And if you’ve watched the feature film ‘The King’s Speech’, you’ll know about his battle to overcome a speech impediment for his new, and unexpected role.
+And if you’ve watched the feature film ‘The King’s Speech’, you’ll know about his battle to overcome a speech impediment for this new, and unexpected, role.

 During the Irish War of Independence, rule by the king was rejected.
 Liberal Prime Minister David Lloyd George was on holiday in Gairloch, Wester Ross.
 His deputy was also in the Highlands and King George V was at Moy.
 So he called a crisis meeting of his cabinet at the nearest suitable location.